Rabbi Abraham Halbfinger and Charlesview Charitable Fund

 The Charlesview grants committee awards grants once per year in the late fall.
 Prospective applicants must begin the process by submitting a Letter of Interest through GMA Foundations’ online application portal at https://www.grantinterface.com/Home/Logon?urlkey=gma by April 1, 2021.
 The access code to complete the application is charles1.
 The online portal will be open to receive Letters of Interest on March 1, 2021.
 The grants committee will then identify a limited number of proposals for further investigation.
 Those selected will be asked to submit a full proposal by June 15, 2021.

-Meet the Donor Breakfast: Please join us for breakfast on Tuesday, March 5, 2019 at 8:30 a.m. at the Josephine A. Fiorentino Community Center at 123 Antwerp Street, Ext.
+Meet the Donor Breakfast: Please join us for breakfast on Wednesday, March 4, 2020 at 8:30 a.m. at the Josephine A. Fiorentino Community Center at 123 Antwerp Street, Ext.
 Brighton, MA to meet the Charitable Fund Committee and to ask your questions.
 At that time we will review the guidelines as well as detail some new elements, such as the Fund’s first multi-year grant opportunity we are piloting as well as the new online Letter of Interest process.
 Please RSVP to Jo-Ann Barbour at 978-973-7830.

 The grants committee will consider grant requests ranging from $15,000 – $25,000.